amqphub/quarkus-qpid-jms-kubernetes-hello-world/README.md

-# Getting started with JMS on Kubernetes usiong Quarkus
+# Getting started with JMS on Kubernetes using the Quarkus Qpid JMS extension

 This guide shows you how to send and receive messages using [Apache Qpid JMS](http://qpid.apache.org/components/jms/index.html) and